git-adithyanair/Hangman/README.md

 ### Note

-If while attempting to make a guess by results in a NameError exception, ensure all letters (as well as 'end' to stop the game) are placed within single quotes.
+If while attempting to make a guess results in a NameError exception, ensure all letters (as well as 'end' to stop the game) are placed within single quotes.